mjmeli/AdventOfCode/Day18/README.md

 There isn't much interesting about my code except for doing some cool code things like malloc and free and the ternary operator.

+One major optimization I made was removing bounds checking on the array by adding a ring of "off" lights to the grid.
+Usually when checking the neighbors of a light, you have to make sure to add bounds checking for the neighbors of lights that are on the edges of the grid.
+These comparisons can be computationally expensive over 100,000 lights, especially when you consider most lights are not on the edge and do not need this check.
+By adding a ring of "off" lights around, I can eliminate these checks in all cases.

 `day18.c` - C code that implements solution